 Get the supply list so that they can be purchased.
 This is the time of year to stock up on notebooks, binders, pencils, and various other things as there are great back to school sales.
 Check to see if the book sack is still in good shape from last year or if that needs to be added to the shopping list too.
 Some book sack companies like Jan Sport have a lifetime guarantee.
 I have actually returned two that were ripped and we received two new ones back.

-Louisiana has a Tax Free Weekend on August 4th and 5th.
+Louisiana has a Tax Free Weekend (check paper for dates).
 This applies only to the state sales tax and not the local sales tax.
 There are certain criteria and restrictions, so be sure to read more about it.
 I’m not familiar with other states, but they may offer something similar, so check into it.

 If the kids will be going to after school care, double-check to be sure everything is arranged.